KhronosGroup/gltf-asset-auditor/web-example/README.md

 ## SPDX-License-Identifier: Apache-2.0

-This is a sub-project of the 3DC-Validator which shows how to implement a version from a web browser stand alone page.
+This is a sub-project of the glTF Asset Auditor which shows how to implement a version from a web browser stand alone page.

-**_NOTE_**: package.json is still pointing to @mikefesta/3dc-validator (development package) because this package has not yet been published to npm with the @khronos namespace.
-This message should be updated once published.

 ### Usage - Compile and Test Locally

 This project uses Node + webpack to build dist/main.js.

-Run npm i to install dependencies (3DC-Validator and Babylon.js).
+Run npm i to install dependencies (glTF Asset Auditor and Babylon.js).

 ```
 # Install Dependencies